NelsonPython/tuningGuides/OpenVino.md

 --dry_run
 ```

-We can either let &ldquo;converter.py&rdquo; convert the model directly or use the MO execution parameters that are generated by the command above and use it when running MO.
+You can choose to convert the model using &ldquo;converter.py&rdquo; or use the Model Optimizer execution parameters that were generated by the command above and add them as input parameters shown below:

 ```
 python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py \